meteor/telephone-pictionary/README.md

 access to a basic drawing program.
 Spend a little time poking around the code, in advance of getting down and dirty with it very soon.

+-- More comments on the code already there.
+PHASE 1 EXAMPLE for ex.

 ## Phase 1

 Here you'll be getting used to Meteor's reactive templating system.
 That sounds